 Is a mesh WiFi system better than an extender?

-It depends on your needs and home size.
 For covering one or two specific dead zones in a small to medium-sized home, a WiFi extender is a cost-effective solution.
-For very large, multi-story homes with widespread connectivity issues, a mesh WiFi system, which consists of multiple nodes that work together seamlessly under one network name, is often a better, albeit more expensive, choice.
+For very large, multi-story homes with widespread connectivity issues, a mesh WiFi system, which uses multiple nodes for seamless coverage under one network name, is generally a better, though more expensive, choice.

 Can I use two WiFi extenders at once?